Snowflake-Labs/sfguide_snowpark_on_jupyter/README.md

 1. Unzip folder

-   Open the Launcher, start a termial window and run the command below (substitue <filename> with your filename.
+   Open the Launcher, start a terminal window and run the command below (substitue <filename> with your filename).

         unzip SageMaker/<filename> -d SageMaker/